 Stewardship of World Heritage Site Enters Second Phase

-Renovations to the University of Virginia’s historic Rotunda are entering a critical new phase that will bring U.Va.’s iconic centerpiece into the 21st century while safeguarding the features that make it a World Heritage Site.
+Renovations to the University of Virginia’s historic Rotunda have entered the second phase in bringing U.Va.’s iconic centerpiece into the 21st century while safeguarding the features that make it a World Heritage Site.

 Video: The Rotunda Renovation

-The $42.5 million second phase of the project will result in both major and subtle changes in the structure – updating utility systems, restoring historical features and expanding the future use of the building.
+The $42.5 million second phase includes major and subtle changes in the structure – updating utility systems, restoring historical features and expanding the future use of the building.
 The renovation is funded through a combination of private philanthropy and state appropriations.
 No tuition money is involved in the project.

 “The Rotunda is a historic treasure that continues to serve as the centerpiece of a major educational institution, as Thomas Jefferson envisioned,” said David J. Neuman, architect for the University.

 Bio: David NeumanIts maintenance and preservation is a tremendous responsibility, and the second phase of these renovations is an opportunity for U.Va. to fulfill its role as a good steward of a World Heritage Site and a National Landmark.”